K8TIY/NASummaries/README.md

      because I feel it's up to the reader to listen to Adam & John and draw conclusions based on what they're saying.
 I'm not here to give you the punch line, I'm here to tickle your memory.
-     Corollary: this is not a substitute for the Real Thing.
+     Corollary: this is not a substitute for The Real Thing.
 2. I try to keep one timestamp per broad topic, but when there is a long-running discussion, or a clip of significance, I may give that a second timestamp.